lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 What is considered invalid input changes based on current state and operation.

 When an advance operation is invoked:
-- The working state key is checked for all 0's and all 1's.
+- The internal key is checked for all 0's and all 1's.
 - During `Initialized` state, creator seed, device ID and health state data is checked for all 0's and all 1's.
 - During `CreatorRootKey` state, the owner seed is checked for all 0's and all 1's.
 - During all other states, nothing is explicitly checked.

 When a generate output key operation is invoked:
-- The working state key is checked for all 0's and all 1's.
+- The internal key is checked for all 0's and all 1's.
 - The key version is less than or equal to the max key version.

 When a generate output identity is invoked:
-- The working state key is checked for all 0's and all 1's.
+- The internal key is checked for all 0's and all 1's.

 #### Invalid Operation